James Connolly 1916 Easter Rising Dublin Ireland

 Also in that pit were thirteen other men that had been executed before him for their part in the 1916 Easter Rising.
 James Connolly was born in 1868 into poor family of Irish immigrants in Edinburgh, Scotland.
 In the town of Cowgate where he lived, many of the immigrants spoke Irish.

+At fourteen years of age he worked fourteen hours a day at a bakery.
 He hated it that much that he often wished it would burn down.
 To escape the poverty he joined the First Battalion of the Kings Liverpool Regiment.
 He was transferred to Dublin in October 1885.

 This is where he met Lillie, his future wife.
 In 1896 after leaving the army he got a job in Dublin organising the Socialist Club of Dublin.